Al-Ram

 Al-Ram (الرّام), also transcribed as Al-Ramm, El-Ram, Er-Ram, and A-Ram, is a Palestinian town which lies northeast of Jerusalem, just outside the city's municipal border.
 The village is part of the built-up urban area of Jerusalem, the Atarot industrial zone and Beit Hanina lie to the west, and Neve Yaakov borders it on the south, with a built-up area of 3,289 dunums.
-According to the Palestinian Central Bureau of Statistics, a-Ram had a population of 25,595 in 2006.
+According to the Palestinian Central Bureau of Statistics, a-Ram had a population of 15,814 in 2017.
 The head of A-Ram's village council estimates that 58,000 people live there, more than half of them holding Israeli identity cards.

 History

-Ancient Israel

-Al-Ram is thought to be the site of the biblical city of Ramah in Benjamin.
+Al-Ram identified with Ramah in Benjamin, a town mentioned multiple times in the Bible.
 Archeological evidence shows that the town was heavily populated during the Iron Age II, declined during the Persian period, and later revived during the Hellenistic period.